NoroffFEU/programming-foundations-ca-HelChris/README.md

 Course Assignment in programming Foundations.
 ![Screenshot of the page](./images/screenshot.png)

-In this CA I've done my best to make use of the basics within the programming language Javascript to describe an everyday object.
+In this CA I've done my best to make use Javascript to describe an everyday object.
 The everyday object I've chosen is a bookshelf with "books" on the shelfs.
-In the process I've learnt to use the following property types:
+In the process I've used the following property types:

 - String -> "used to declare author, material, publisher etc."
 - Number -> used to declare dimensions, pages, publication year etc.